Pedro Henrique (footballer, born December 1992)

-Pedro Henrique Pereira da Silva (born 18 December 1992), simply known as Pedro Henrique or Pedrão, is a Brazilian professional footballer who plays as a centre-back for Singapore Premier League club Lion City Sailors.
+Pedro Henrique Pereira da Silva (born 18 December 1992), known as Pedro Henrique or Pedrão, is a Brazilian professional footballer who plays as a centre-back for Atlético Goianiense.

 Club career

+Early career

-Pedrão began his career in 2010 with Goiás.
+Pedro began his career in 2010 with Goiás.
 He was loaned to Trindade and twice to Aparecidense in the following years.
 With the departure of regulars from the squad, Pedrão was made a regular.